This post may contain affiliate links. Please read our disclosure policy.

 Amaretto Peaches: Sautéed peaches caramelized with amaretto and rum, served warm with rich vanilla ice cream and crunchy toasted almonds for a decadent dessert finish.

-Brie Cake with Whipped Cherry Brie FAQ
+Brie Cake with Cherry Whipped Brie FAQ

 Yes.
 You can assemble the brie cake completely, wrap it well, and refrigerate it until serving.
 Add the cherries and pistachios right before it goes out so everything looks fresh.